DevriX/youtube-information-widget/README.md

 #YouTube information widget

-Contributors: Samuel Elh
+Contributors: <a href="http://profiles.wordpress.org/elhardoum/">Samuel Elh</a>

-Tags: iframe, mobile, responsive,  shortcode, subscribe, sidebar,  video, views, video player, wordpress, widget,  youtube, Youtube channel, youtube user, Youtube-video, youtube plugin

-Requires at least: 3.0.1
+Tags: iframe, mobile, responsive,  shortcode, subscribe, sidebar,  video, views, video player, wordpress, widget,  youtube, Youtube channel, youtube user, Youtube-video, youtube plugin Requires at least: 3.0.1
 Tested up to: 4.1.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-short description text goes here
+<! -- short description text goes here -->

 #Description
 This plugin allows you to embed information about your YouTube channel, including the last uploads, popular uploads, channel statistics including subscribers count,   views count, and the about information, and also, a subscribe button next to your channel icon. comes with a settings page where you can control your output..